kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

         ```

 ## Hints and tips
-### Access a Jupyter Notebook GUI remotely
+### Access a Jupyter Notebook UI remotely

-If your Jupyter Notebook server is hosted in a Linux machine and you want to access a notebook GUI from your Windows/Mac, you can use the following port forwarding technique.
+If your Jupyter Notebooks server is hosted in a Linux machine and you want to access a notebook UI from your Windows/Mac machine, you can use the following port forwarding technique:

-   General syntax for port forwarding from XXXX to YYYY
+   General syntax for port forwarding from XXXX to YYYY:
    ```
    ssh -N -f -L localhost:YYYY:localhost:XXXX remoteuser@remotehost
    ```

-Below is an example of accessing a Jupyter notebook hosted in a Linux machine remotehost.com (port 8888) in a Windows machine using port 8889.
+Below is an example of accessing a Jupyter notebook hosted in a Linux machine, remotehost.com (port 8888), in a Windows machine using port 8889.

-1. In the Windows machine, issue
+1. In the Windows machine, issue the following command:
     ```
     ssh -N -f -L localhost:8889:localhost:8888 root@remotehost.com
     ```
-    You will be promoted for the password to access remotehost.com
+    Enter a password when prompted to access remotehost.com

-2. In the Windows machine, open a web browser and enter the following url
+2. In the Windows machine, open a web browser and enter the following URL:
    ```
    localhost:8889
    ```

 ## TroubleShooting
 ### AttributeError when create namespace object

 When using Kubeflow Fairing to build a Docker image and launch a training job (part of the [notebook](https://github.com/kubeflow/fairing/blob/master/examples/mnist/mnist_e2e_on_prem.ipynb)), you may see the following error:
 ```
 AttributeError: 'V1TFJob' object has no attribute 'openapi_types'
 ```

 This is caused by an [existing issue in Kubernetes client API](https://github.com/kubernetes-client/python/issues/1112).

-To bypass this issue, please install kubernetes Client API version 10.0.1
+To bypass this issue, install Kubernetes Client API version 10.0.1:
 ```
 pip install kubernetes==10.0.1
 ```